mocksserver-ws-plugin

 npm install -D mocksserver-ws-plugin

-Detailed installation instructions can be found here.
+Detailed instructions about the installation process can be found here.

 Basic Usage